 Protecting key lands: We are constantly identifying important lands and working for their protection.
 Our Pequannock River Greenway continues to increase with several open space purchases in the last few years.
-We are also expanding sensible use of our public lands with ventures such as our new water trail, or our new willow nursery on the Glenburn property in Riverdale, used to supply future planting projects.
-In addition, battles for places like Bloomingdale's Federal Hill are ongoing while our restoration efforts continue to improve our lands and waters from Vernon to Pompton Lakes.
+We also expanded sensible use of our public lands with ventures such as our water trail, or our willow nursery on the Glenburn property in Riverdale, used to supply many planting projects.
+In addition, battles for places like Bloomingdale's Federal Hill are ongoing while our past restoration efforts continue to improve our lands and waters from Vernon to Pompton Lakes.

 A chance to make a difference: Successful watershed protection requires the involvement of many people.
 That means you make it happen!
-Our greatest strength comes from our members and volunteers.
-Each year we host restoration projects, river clean ups, monitoring work, hikes, tours, and paddling events that offer opportunities to appreciate and improve our surroundings.
-Through our newsletter and email alerts we keep our members posted on important issues, meetings and hearings where they can make a real difference.
-If you would like to do more for our natural resources we hope you will consider joining us.
-Membership dues begin at just $15 - a very small investment with a huge return.Join PRC!
+Our greatest strength comes from our friends and volunteers.
+PRC has hosted restoration projects, river clean ups, monitoring work, hikes, tours, and paddling events that offer opportunities to appreciate and improve our surroundings.
+Through our newsletter and email alerts we keep you posted on important issues, meetings and hearings where you can make a real difference.
+You can also receive information thoAs noted above, if you'd like to be on our email list, send an email to firstname.lastname@example.org.